sync13/Leetcode/README.md

 # Leetcode
-My leetcode solutions in c++ and python
+My leetcode solutions in c++ and python.
+Problem description is written within the file.